 Famous QuotesQuotes from Heroes of the Faith

 Throughout the course of history, great men and women of God have spoken of their loyalty to Scripture and the gospel within the framework of their circumstances.
-Below is a collection of a few such statements that clearly display their fidelity to the God of the Bible and His truth as authoritative and sufficient.
+Below is a collection of a few such quotes that clearly display fidelity to the God of the Bible and His truth as authoritative and sufficient.

 Quotes Regarding the Authority of Scripture